 California's medical malpractice cap has been on the books for thirty-eight years.
 A Vice President and Actuary of SCPIE, James Robertson, testified in court in 2003 that California's malpractice cap law, known as MICRA, does not reduce the risk of malpractice insurance in California.
 Pay special attention to page 4.

-Consumer Watchdog has provided testimony before state lawmakers in Texas, Florida, Oklahoma, Connecticut, Washington and Oregon as well as Congress regarding the success of insurance reform in California and the failure of malpractice caps to lower doctors’ insurance premiums.
+Consumer Watchdog has provided testimony before the U.S. Congress, as well as state lawmakers in Texas, Florida, Oklahoma, Connecticut, Washington and Oregon, regarding the success of insurance reform in California and the failure of malpractice caps to lower doctors’ insurance premiums.

 Assessing the Need to Enact Medical Liability Reform